 Next door to Little Red Oven at the southern end of Ao Kao, the long running Food Art Hut is a very reliable cafe come diner much loved by the western Koh Mak locals.
 It offers everything from coffee to smoothies, sandwiches, wide range of breakfasts and Thai food.

-Ball Cafe opposite Baan Koh Mak about 1/2 way along the strip in Ao Kao Beach, has been a fixture on Koh Mak for many years and also now has rooms.
-Across from them, By The Sea’s cafe is open from 08.30 to 15.30, with its breakfast choices and then paninis, baguettes and salads for lunch.
+Ball Cafe opposite Baan Koh Mak about 1/2 way along the strip in Ao Kao Beach, has been a fixture on Koh Mak for many years – carrot cake, mango cheese cake, cheese tart with passion fruit, breakfasts and sandwiches.
+Across from them, By The Sea’s cafe is open from 08.30 to 15.30, with its impressive list of breakfast choices, moving onto paninis, baguettes and salads for lunch.

 Pineapple Dessert Cafe, just back from the sand by the Koh Mak Resort pier is the choice on that coast – good coffee, sandwiches and delicious desserts.
 It’s also home to Panan speedboats check-in.